The 11 Types of Editing You Need for Your Content

 Many journalistic articles and academic publications require extensive bibliographies or literature citations.
 This is when reference editing, fact-checking or citation editing can be useful, especially if your article must follow a specific citation format.
 If you’re blogging for business, you should also make sure your citations are correct and conform to company or brand style guides.

-Indexing editors look through a work and create an index of names, places, or other important information using special indexing software.
+Indexing editors look through a piece of content and create an index of names, places, or other important information using special indexing software.
+This is useful for companies that need to easily access information on a specific topic or file.
 This type of editing is slightly different than creating citations.
 It is useful for preparing reference materials for publication.

 Every publication has strict rules regarding the formatting of its articles or stories.
 You may need format editing to ensure your article or e-book will meet the requirements for your desired publisher.
 This type of editing looks at fonts, line and paragraph spacing, use of bullet points and headings and overall structure.